Madurai — overview

 Madurai is one of the oldest continuously inhabited cities in India.
 The city is one of the most significant pilgrimage and cultural cities in South India for over 2,500 years.
-Its global identity is built almost entirely around the Meenakshi Amman Temple — a 14-gopuram Dravidian complex that is the geographical center and the heartbeat of daily life in the city.
 The city is known by multiple names: Koodal Maanagar (City of Junctions), Malligai Maanagar (City of Jasmine), Koil Maanagar (Temple City), and Thoonga Nagaram (the City that Never Sleeps).

 Meenakshi Amman Temple